jiang-lab-retina/MEI_2025_git/README.md

 2. Training a convolutional neural network (CNN) model to predict RGC firing rates based on the presented images.
 3. Analyzing the results, evaluating model performance, and potentially characterizing cell properties like receptive fields.

+## Experiment procedure

+- Freshly dissociated mouse retina was recorded by a high-density MEA recording system

+- About 1200 images were projected on the retina for 0.5 second followed by 0.5 second of gray screen

+- Light response was recorded as a firing timestamp and preprocessed to get firing rates.

+## Important Data
+- final_X_dict.pkl and final_Y_dict.pkl can be used directly for training.
+About 200 cells were included, and they should be trained separately.

+- 2025_connected_image_to_firing_time.csv provides a link from the image to light responses (1-second responses)

+- compressed_ILSVRC2012 contains the images used for the experiments in a dimension of [time, x, y].
+Each time frame is one image displayed.
+Note: Each batch does not have exactly 300 images due to the selection of images.

 ## Setup

 1.  **Clone the repository:**